Quickstart

 Assemble the under-board stack

 The Expansion Board sits underneath the Raspberry Pi 5.
-Three M.2 modules slot into the board first, then the board stacks onto the Raspberry Pi 5 via M2.5 spacers, and the 40 mm PCIe FFC cable connects the two PCBs.
+You install the spacers, mount the Raspberry Pi 5 on top so its pogo pins make contact, then connect the 40 mm PCIe FFC cable, seat the three M.2 modules, and finish with the USB Bridge.
 Pogo pins on the Expansion Board top side back-power the Raspberry Pi 5 through the GPIO header's 5V and GND pins.

 The Expansion Board is not hot-pluggable.
 Disconnect the USB-C power supply completely before installing or removing the Expansion Board or any M.2 module.
 Mounting under power can damage the PCIe FFC connector, the DEEPX silicon, or the Raspberry Pi 5.